speedracer05/Covid_CalFresh/README.md

 ## Key Takeaway
 We found that COVID-19, initially did not have a direct impact on CalFresh usage.
 Rather, goverment containment policies, which created a massive spike in unemployment, primarily contributed to the marked increase of CalFresh usage.
 In fact, CalFresh usage increased with unemployment and decreased in sympathy with declining unemployment.
 It was only after the second-wave of infections, in the fall of 2020, that we see a direct correlation between CalFresh benefit usage and COVID cases.

+## Retrospective
+The project was fun and challenging.
+It was great to be able to employ the knowledge gained over the past 5-weeks; to see lines of code take shape and transform data into information was intensely satisfying.

 ## Built With
 * Jupyter notebook Code Version: 6.0.3